 In this monastery without walls, James Finley offers heart-to-heart conversation—a listening ear and honest sharing, drawn from his own life experience and the mystics.
 On the contemplative path it is helpful to have a guide, someone further along who can show you that what you seek is real.

 Do you have questions about your spiritual experience, something Jim has said or written, or a particular mystic?
 Submit a question using this form.
-Jim will respond to as many questions as he is able via video from time to time.
+Jim will respond to as many questions as he is able via video blog from time to time.
 Even if he is not able to answer all questions directly in this format, he reads each question and incorporates responses into his ongoing teaching and design for this site.
 Sign up to be notified by email when a new video is posted.

 “Trauma is the feeling of being powerless to establish a boundary between ourselves and that which is about to or already is inflicting serious harm or even death.
 In our empathy with each other, we can be traumatized in experiencing other people being traumatized.
 How do we turn to our faith to help us to stay grounded and present and be a healing presence in the midst of all of this?”